 Since our firmware is open-source, you can take it and adjust it any way you want.
 When you are done you can install your own firmware on the M1K with a program called DFU Programmer.
 See this guide for how to do that exactly.

 Why does it make sense to write your own firmware?
-You can do trivial changes like setting the default Hertz of your mouse to something else than 1,000 Hertz.
-You could do more advanced changes as well.
+You can do trivial changes like setting the default CPI of your M1K to something else than 800 CPI.
+Or you could use the firmware to set your M1K to 850 CPI (for that the MCU would have to do interpolation).
+You could do more advanced changes as well however.
 For example you could choose different CPI values for the x and y axis.
 Or maybe you find a way to further reduce the input lag of the M1K.

 Up to you.